Jump to navigation

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the first-year oral presentation and Generals I and II and meets course work and language requirements.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 As a matter of policy, the department requires its graduate students to gain experience in undergraduate teaching.
-Most students are appointed as part-time teaching assistants each year they are in residence.
+Most students are appointed as part-time teaching assistants each year they are in residence, starting in the second year.
 In the spring of their first year, students are trained to teach the French language; in the fall of their second year, they teach one language course.
 In the third, fourth, and fifth years, they normally teach one course per semester, although schedules vary depending on student or departmental needs and on fellowships that provide relief from teaching duties.
 Normally, students do not teach during their first term of residence or in their fourth term, when they are preparing for the general examination.
 Opportunities to teach in literature courses sometimes arise.
 This teaching is guided and supervised by a faculty member who confers with the student and reports to the department chair on his or her classroom performance.

 The third through fifth years are devoted to the conceptualization and writing of the dissertation.
 It is not uncommon for students to spend the fourth year conducting research abroad, for example in Paris where we have guaranteed studentships at the Ecole Normale Supérieure.
 The dissertation is in the chosen field.
 Students may, however, choose to bridge fields in selecting a dissertation topic.